 Here, we have elaborated on some of the key functions of a warehouse management system.

-Keeping the track of stock inflows into the warehouse is one of the primary functions of warehouse management systems.
+Keeping the track of stock inflows into the warehouse is one of the primary functions of Warehouse Management System.
 It enables the warehouse managers with the perfect insights to understand the availability of stock, stock processing and stock replenishment needs.

 A WMS enables the warehouse managers to gauge the demand vs supply of their goods so that they can replenish the stock in the right amount at the right time.

 The conventional challenges of over or under stocking can be effectively eliminated with a robust WMS in place.
 Besides, it plays a pivotal role in warehouse space optimization.
-A WMS ensures that stocks are well distributed to ensure smooth warehouse management.
+A WMS ensures that stocks are well distributed to ensure smooth warehouse management system.

 Picking & Shipping Inventory

 Picking inventory and shipping them respectively to the intended customer base is the second most important function of a WMS.